engrhaseebsagheer/Fake-News-Detector/README.md

 - Tackles a real-world problem
 - Involves a full **end-to-end ML pipeline**
 - Challenges me beyond Jupyter Notebooks, pushing into **production deployment**
-- Strengthens my **Flask, API design, server administration, and ML deployment skills**
+- Strengthens my **FastAPI, API design, server administration, and ML deployment skills**

 This was also a way to **add a strong real-world AI project to my portfolio**, something that potential employers and clients can interact with live.